srahamid1/LMD_PCM_Volc/grads_visualization/README.md

 After running the PCM, an output file called diagfi.nc will be created containing your results.

-Use these files to read the diagfi.nc file and to create figures using the GrADS visualization software.
+Use the files in this directory to read the diagfi.nc file and to create figures using the GrADS visualization software.

 `0ani.gs` can be used to create a single image.